-Continuing Holder Election.
-Each Person who elects to become a Continuing Holder will (A) be deemed to be the beneficial owner of its Fractional Interests, (B) be required to pay all Catch-Up Amounts to the Policy Fund within 30 days after the Effective Date or the date of a Catch-Up Amount invoice, whichever is later, (C) be deemed to have entered into the New Management and Servicing Contract as of the Effective Date and (D) thereafter, be required pay its share of all Policy premiums and Quarterly Fees as and when due pursuant to the terms of the New Management and Servicing Contract.
+(1) Continuing Holder Election.
+Each Person who elects to become a Continuing Holder of Fractional Interests will (A) be deemed to be the beneficial owner of such Fractional Interests, (B) be required to pay all Catch-Up Amounts with respect to such Fractional Interests to the Policy Fund within 30 days after the Effective Date or the date of a Catch-Up Amount invoice, whichever is later, (C) be deemed to have entered into the New Management and Servicing Contract as of the Effective Date and (D) thereafter, be required pay its share of all Policy premiums and Quarterly Fees as and when due pursuant to the terms of the New Management and Servicing Contract.

-Immediately following the Effective Date, any Maturity Funds held by Reorganized LPI that are attributable to Continuing Holders shall be paid to Vida as a pay-down for each Continuing Holder's Repayment.
-Any remaining balance of Maturity Funds and escrowed Policy premiums will then be remitted to such Continuing Holder, unless a Continuing Holder directs Vida to retain such amounts to pay future Policy premiums.
-To the extent there are insufficient Maturity Funds on hand as of the Effective Date with respect to a Continuing Holder to fully repay such Continuing Holder's Repayment Amount, the Continuing Holder may write Vida a check for the balance of such Continuing Holder's Repayment Amount, or all future Maturity Funds payable to the Continuing Holder in question shall be retained by Vida until that Continuing Holder's Repayment Amount has been paid in full with interest, after which time Maturity Funds shall be paid to the Continuing Holder in the normal course.
+Immediately following the Effective Date, any Maturity Funds held by Reorganized LPI that are attributable to Fractional Interests subject to a Continuing Holder Election shall be paid to Vida as a pay-down for each Continuing Holder's Repayment Amount.
+Any remaining balance of Maturity Funds and escrowed Policy premiums will then be remitted to such Continuing Holder, unless the Continuing Holder directs Vida to retain such amounts to pay future Policy premiums.
+To the extent there are insufficient Maturity Funds on hand as of the Effective Date with respect to a Continuing Holder to fully repay such Continuing Holder's Repayment Amount, the Continuing Holder may write Vida a check for the balance of such Continuing Holder's Repayment Amount, or all future Maturity Funds payable to the Continuing Holder shall be retained by Vida until that Continuing Holder's Repayment Amount has been paid in full with interest, after which time Maturity Funds shall be paid to the Continuing Holder in the normal course.

-Any failure by a Continuing Holder to timely pay when due (i) its Catch-Up Amount or, following the Effective Date, (ii) any other Policy premiums or Quarterly Fees as and when due, will result in the irrevocable abandonment and transfer of all of such Continuing Holder's right, title and interest in and to all of its Fractional Interests, along with any remaining Maturity Funds and Policy premium funds in escrow applicable to such Fractional Interests, to the Policy Fund ("Defaulted Fractional Interests").
-Such Continuing Holder shall thereafter have no further rights of any kind against Vida, the Policy Fund, the Litigation Trust or the Reorganized Debtors.
-The Policy Fund shall, following such default by a Continuing Holder, use such Continuing Holder's defaulted Maturity Funds and Policy premium funds in escrow to pay the Catch-Up Amount or any then-due Policy premiums and Quarterly Fees, as may be applicable.
+Any failure by a Continuing Holder to timely pay when due with respect to a Fractional Interest (i) its Catch-Up Amount or, following the Effective Date, (ii) any other Policy premiums or Quarterly Management and Servicing Fees as and when due, will result in the irrevocable abandonment and transfer to the Policy Fund of such Continuing Holder's right, title and interest in and to such Fractional Interest, along with any remaining Maturity Funds and Policy premium funds in escrow applicable to such Fractional Interest Thereafter, the Continuing Holder in ("Defaulted Fractional Interest"). question shall be deemed to be an Assigning Holder for, and receive a limited partnership interest in the Policy Fund for, such Defaulted Fractional Interest, provided, however, that as a penalty for the default, the interest in the Policy Fund to be received by the Continuing Holder shall be 50% of the interest the Continuing Holder would have received if it had made the Assigning Holder Election for such Defaulted Fractional Interest.
+The Policy Fund shall, following a default by a Continuing Holder, use such Continuing Holder's defaulted Maturity Funds and Policy premium funds in escrow applicable to Defaulted Fractional Interests to pay the Catch-Up Amount or any then-due Policy premiums and Quarterly Management and Servicing Fees, as may be applicable.

-Note to IRA Holders: Due to the potential for negative tax implications to IRA Holders who make the Continuing Holder Election, all IRA Holders should read this Disclosure Statement for an explanation of the potentially negative tax implications of becoming a Continuing Holder.
+Note to IRA Holders: Due to the potential for negative tax implications to IRA Holders who make the Continuing Holder Election, all IRA Holders should read this Disclosure Statement for an explanation of the potentially negative tax implications of becoming a Continuing Holder, and should also contact their individual tax advisors.